xuyanshi/xuyanshi.github.io/_posts/2023/2023-01-19-application-and-uses-of-quick-sort.md

             return quickSelect(nums, left, j, k);
         }
         // When cntLeft < k
-        // Kth element must in the right section
+        // The kth element must in the right section
-        // All left elements are less than Kth elements
+        // All elements in the left section are less than the kth element
-        // So we just search (k-cntLeft)th element in the right section return quickSelect(nums, j + 1, right, k - cntLeft);
+        // So we just search (k-cntLeft)th element in the right section recursively return quickSelect(nums, j + 1, right, k - cntLeft);
     }
 }